Meeting and surpassing all audience expectations every day.

 But here's a basic summary.

-And his point is that, you know, we're worried about Armageddon with Trump because Trump's clueless and Trump doesn't know anything, and Trump's a neophyte.
+And his point is that, you know, we're worried about Armageddon with Trump because Trump's clueless and Trump doesn't know anything and Trump's a neophyte.

-We're worried about Armageddon when we're living the apocalypse right now with Obama and Hillary, who don't know anything either.
+And we're worried about Armageddon when we're living the apocalypse right now with Obama and Hillary, who don't know anything either.

-Everything they do is wrong.
+Everything they do is wrong and dangerous.

 So what VDH is saying here is that Trump's cluelessness, and he's acknowledging that Trump is clueless on some things.

-I will get into detail of specifically what, but you know, all these flip-flops on the minimum wage and tax increases or no tax increases on the rich or not on the rich, or so that Trump's just rolling the dice as he goes.
+I will get into detail of specifically what, but, you know, all these flip-flops on the minimum wage and tax increases and no tax increases on the rich or not on the rich.

 He got a question from Hugh Hewitt about the nuclear triad.